 Baylor Law School's addition to the i5 and TEI programs benefits all involved.
 Project sponsors benefit from the identification of potentially valuable assets that might otherwise have gone unnoticed, while the law students benefit through practical application of their academic knowledge of IP law, and the business and engineering students gain exposure to guidance on issues on which their future successes may largely depend.

 The program includes students from Baylor, USST, University of Nottingham, Petra University, and University of Macau.
 It is a 10 week / 6 credit course involving Technology Entrepreneurship + China culture, history + Multi-cultural teamwork units.
 Some of the highlights of the program include:

 - Working with Multinational and National Corporate partners

-- Day/weekend plant trips and culture/history trips, such as Tibet and Macau
+- Day/weekend plant trips and culture/history trips, such as Xi'an and Macau

-Students will pay for 6 hours of summer tuition and their round-trip airfare.
-In addition, they will pay a $4000 program fee that covers:
+Students pay for 6 hours of summer tuition and their round-trip airfare.
+In addition, they pay a $4000 program fee that covers:

 - Meal Allowance